 incites violent action;

 represents a clear and present danger to the university community in the judgment of the designated university official;

-fails to meet time, place, and manner restrictions;
+fails to meet time, place, and manner restrictions on expressive activities;

 materially disrupts class, work, or other university business;

-Organizers are expected to inform attendees of the Code of Student Conduct and behavioral expectations.
+* The indoor areas of the university are not considered traditional public forums and are subject to time, place, and manner restrictions.
 Organizers should be aware that some participants may have disabilities impacting access and require accommodations.
 The Office of Disability Services can provide advice on accommodating participants with disabilities.